Herzogianthus

 Herzogianthaceae is a family of liverworts belonging to the order Ptilidiales.
-The family consists of only one genus: Herzogianthus R.M.Schust..
+The monotypic family consists of only one genus: Herzogianthus R.M.Schust..

 The genus name of Herzogianthus is in honour of Theodor Carl Julius Herzog (1880– 1961), who was a German bryologist and phytogeographer.

 The genus was circumscribed by Rudolf Mathias Schuster in J. Hattori Bot.
 Lab. vol.23 on page 71 in 1961.

+The genus is only found in New Zealand.

+Species

+The genus contains 2 known species;